supersational/showscore/README.md

 ### Known bugs

 Some corpus pieces give rendering errors.
-E.g. 'bach/bwv846' has an error in Chrome.
-These are bugs in the OS If a piece fails to render it will display the error message in red.
+E.g. 'bach/bwv846' has an error in Chrome (but not VSCode).
+These are bugs in the underlying libraries - and error messages are displayed in red instead of the score.

-- Several pieces (e.g. 'bach/bwv846') will display 'Error rendering
-  data:TypeError: Cannot read properties of undefined (reading 'TempoExpressions')' this is a bug in OpenSheetMusicDisplay.
-For now use the fix below.
+- There is a known bug with displaying 'TempoExpressions' which can be fixed with the below code.
-- If you see anything else open an [Issue
+- If you see anything else please open an [Issue](https://github.com/supersational/showscore/issues)

 ```python
 from music21 import corpus